 Back then cookbooks were your friends since computers and the internet were not even on the radar yet.
 Today, there are so many different pancake recipes out there in blogsphere it’s just a matter of finding one that fits in with your pantry ingredients and suits your taste or diet.

 Fresh fruit is always delicious on pancakes.
 It’s our favorite though not always a hit with the kids.
-They like their pancakes plain with lots of syrup and chocolate chips, fruit not so much.
+They like their pancakes plain with lots of syrup and chocolate chips.

 Let the berries sit for 15 minutes or so, the sugar will soften the berries to just the right consistency and it also makes a light syrupy sauce.
 I splurged and added a teaspoon of brandy and grated orange peel – leave out the brandy for a kid friendly version and you can just add in the juice from the half the orange.Print